 - The consent and/or protocol cannot have a statement stating payment is contingent upon completing the entire study. - The amount of payment and the proposed method and timing of disbursement is neither coercive nor presents undue influence. - Any amount paid as a bonus for completion is reasonable and not so large as to unduly induce subjects to stay in the study when they would otherwise have withdrawn. - All information concerning payment, including the amount and schedule of payments, is in the informed consent document. - Compensation does not include a coupon good for a discount on the purchase price of the product once it has been approved. - The subject will be informed through the consent process that all payments will come from the LSU payroll department.
-Subjects may be paid with clin cards or checks as long as the value of the clin card or check is not coercive.
-Gift cards and coupons are not acceptable forms of payment.
+Subjects may be paid with gift cards; as long as the value of the gift card is not coercive.